RonitSachdev/AirChords/README.md

 ## License

 This project is open source.
-Feel free to modify and distribute as needed.
+Just mention my name and feel free to modify and distribute as needed.

 ---